SMUJYYXB/GGMP/README.md

 #--------------------------------------------------------
 5.2 Location of the files
 #--------------------------------------------------------
-put the scripts, bbmap folder and supplementary files in the same path. put all fastq files in the same path.
+put the scripts, bbmap folder and supplementary files in the same path put all fastq files in the same path
 #--------------------------------------------------------
 #########################################################
 #--------------------------------------------------------